 The Johnson & Johnson vaccine works similarly to the Pfizer and Moderna mRNA vaccines, though it uses a different type of messenger to deliver instructions for making an immune response.
 To make the Johnson & Johnson vaccine, scientists took a gene from the virus that causes COVID-19 and put the gene into an adenovirus.
-Adenovirus are viruses that cause the common cold.
-The adenovirus used in this vaccine has been modified so that it cannot multiply in humans or cause disease.
+The adenovirus used in this vaccine causes the common cold, but the virus was modified so that it cannot multiply in humans or cause infection.

 Here is how the Johnson & Johnson vaccine works: